While winter and the holiday season go hand in hand it's not always a cheerful affair.

 Remove any stigma around managing sickness

-Since these issues are out of our control, it's important to be understanding and flexible, allowing employees to work from home where possible, or giving folks the necessary time to recover from illnesses without fear of losing their jobs or getting a negative reception from managers when they put in sickness leave requests.
+As an employer it's important to be flexible to look after your wellbeing throughout winter.
+As well as allowing employees to work from home where possible, make sure to encourage your teams to take the necessary time to recover if they need it.
+Make sure they don't worry about losing their jobs or getting a negative reception from managers when they put in sickness leave requests.

 Have a healthy workplace culture